 All images are from the website of the artists we feature.
 Some links may be affiliate links which means we may earn commission if you click through and make a purchase.
 This helps support our team & allows us to keep our features completely free for artists.

-Interview with Montreal Artist Ishita Banerjee
+Montreal Artist Ishita Banerjee

 How would you describe your artistic style?